h4b00/vim-for-rails/README.md

 and at the end you have to run Rakefile.

-* `rake vim:install` if you it's your first installation of vim
+* `rake vim:install` if it's your first installation of vim
 * `rake vim:install[force]` if you want to overwrite your current config

 **In overwrite mode, script automatically makes backups config files before it overwrite them**